Regenerative Stem Cell Therapy

 Stem Cells have the remarkable potential to develop into many different cell types in the body, ultimately serving as a repair system for the body by dividing and replenishing other cells without any limitations.
 New research shows that transplanted stem cells to the brain or spine canal can migrate to the damaged areas and assume the function of neurons.
 This could potentially increase the success rate of therapies for Alzheimer’s Disease, Parkinson’s Disease, spinal cord injury, stroke, Cerebral palsy, ALS disease and other neurodegenerative diseases.
-The therapeutic use of stem cells also strengthens treatment success for chronic infections, immune-related diseases, and other related conditions.
+The regenerative stem cell therapy also strengthens treatment success for chronic infections, immune-related diseases, and other related conditions.

-Most of the patients who have received Stem cells after successful Lyme treatments and/or during remission have benefitted substantially.
+Most of the patients who have received regenerative stem cell therapy after successful Lyme treatments and/or during remission have benefitted substantially.
 Due to this success, it is important to properly schedule the right time for applications, the correct number of cells as well as the specific type of cells needed to regenerate the affected organ and its functions.
 Actively infected candidates will lower their success rate of regeneration with Stem cells due to the high TNF, IL, Cytokines and other inflammatory activity that will inhibit Stem cell differentiation and maturation.

 Autologous Stem cells are also synthesized in our labs as they are also a choice for Lyme cases; however due to the patient’s high levels of cellular oxidation stress and the level of infection in their peripheral and bone marrow areas, there could potentially be less viability in Stem cells for differentiation.
 Overall, there has been better success in Lyme cases where Allogenic differentiated Stem cells are combined with autologous Stem cells, not combined with Stem cell peptides infused via IV.